spring-attic/spring-hadoop/README.md

 from the project root folder.
 This will compile the sources, run the tests and create the artifacts.

+## Supported distros

+By default Spring for Apache Hadoop compiles against Apache Hadoop 1.0.x.
+Apache Hadoop 1.1.x (hadoop11) and Cloudera CDH3 (cdh3) and CDH4 (cdh4) are also supported; to compile against them pass the `-P<label>` attribute:

+    gradlew -Pcdh3 build

+In this case, the specified Hadoop attributes are used to compile and create the project binaries.
+This option is useful when testing against dedicated Hadoop instances.

 # Testing

 For its testing, Spring for Apache Hadoop expects a pseudo-distributed/local Hadoop instalation available on the `localhost` at the default ports (`9000` and `9001`).
 The local Hadoop setup allows the project classpath to be automatically used by the Hadoop job tracker.
-These settings can be customized through the `test.properties` file under `src/test/resources` folder
+These settings can be customized in two ways:
+* Build properties

+From the command-line, use `hd.fs` for the file-system, `hd.jt` for the jobtracker and 'hd.hive` for the Hive host/port information, to override the defaults.
+For example to run against HDFS at `dumbo:8020` one would use:

+    gradlew -Phd.fs=dumbo:8020 build

+* Properties file
-(further tweaks can be applied through `hadoop-ctx.xml` file under `src/test/resources/org/springframework/data/hadoop`).
+Through the `test.properties` file under `src/test/resources` folder (further tweaks can be applied through `hadoop-ctx.xml` file under `src/test/resources/org/springframework/data/hadoop`).

+## Enabling Hbase/Hive/Pig/WebHdfs Tests
 Note that by default, only the vanilla Hadoop tests are running - you can enable additional tests (such as Hive or Pig) by adding the tasks `enableHBaseTests`, `enableHiveTests`, `enablePigTests` and `webHdfsTests` (or `enableAllTests` in short).
-Use the `test.properties` file for customizing the default location for these services as well.
+Use `test.properties` file for customizing the default location for these services as well.

+## Disabling test execution
 You can disable all tests by skipping the `test` task:

     gradlew -x test

 # Contributing